Pennsylvania Telephonic Psychiatric Consultation Service Program (TiPS)

 In response to the issue, Pennsylvania has adopted a psychiatry consultation program based upon a University of Massachusetts Medical School program.
 This model is now being used in more than 30 other states throughout the country.

 With help from TiPS teams, pediatricians and family physicians can effectively meet the needs of youth with common mental health conditions, such as ADHD and mild depression.
-Of course, some youth need specialty psychiatric care and have medication needs that are not appropriately managed in the primary care setting.
+If a youth needs specialty psychiatric care and have medication needs that are not appropriately managed in the primary care setting.
 TiPS teams can help connect to appropriate care.

 Who are TiPS team members?